Skip to content

 Key takeaways

-• A motorbike warranty is a promise from the manufacturer or a warranty provider to cover repair costs if your bike encounters mechanical issues within a certain period after purchase, typically offering a year of coverage, but this can vary
+• A motorbike warranty is a promise from the manufacturer or a warranty provider to cover repair costs if your bike encounters certain mechanical issues within a set time period

-• The cost of a motorbike warranty varies based on factors like the bike’s model, make, age, mileage, and the chosen level of cover
+• For independent or extended warranties, you pay a set amount but the cost will depend on factors like your bike’s model, make, age, mileage, and your chosen level of cover

 • Warranties generally do not cover wear and tear, consequential loss, oil leaks, or damages resulting from policy breaches